 All of a sudden their baby was gone.

-But when they asked their doctors if there could be a connection between the visit to the pediatrician’s office and their baby’s otherwise inexplicable illness, instead of saying, “I don’t know,” or “Let’s investigate that,” their doctors got angry and defensive and said adamantly and with absolute certainty, “No.”
+But when they asked their doctors if there could be a connection between the visit to the pediatrician’s office (or, say, the Tylenol that was recommended) and their baby’s otherwise inexplicable illness, instead of saying, “I don’t know,” or “Let’s investigate that,” their doctors got angry and defensive and said adamantly and with absolute certainty, “No.”

-This is a nationwide health epidemic that deserves our highest priority.
+Autism a nationwide health epidemic that deserves our highest priority

 Austism is my problem.

 We need to figure out what is causing autism and stop it.
 We need to help these damaged children.
 Especially those who cannot recover.
 Moreover, we need a viable plan for how to care for them.
 And how to ensure they have a safe future.